Taking pictures of individual people is often the mainstay of general PR and editorial work. But there is a right way and a wrong way to do it.

 1. Hold your camera vertically, not horizontally

 For the classic portrait shot you want your camera to be oriented vertically.
 This suits the image much better and avoids you having to crop off large amounts of wasteful image to the left and right of the subject’s head.

 2. Make sure that the subject is not up against a wall

 I always believe that if the background adds something to an image keep it in.
 If it doesn’t then get rid of it.
 The problem with a lot of digital cameras nowadays, especially the smaller compact ones, is that they have tremendous depth of field.
 That is, a heck of a lot is in focus.
-If your subject is near to their background the chances are that it will be sharp too, which is very distracting.
-So keep them at least eight feet away from their background and DON’T use a brick wall either—it always looks like a mug shot from “Prisoner cell Block H”!
+If your subject is close to the background, chances are that it will be sharp too, which is very distracting.
+So keep them at least eight feet away from their background and don’t use a brick wall either—it always looks like a mug shot!

 3. Shoot at their eye level

 This is the best option.
 I usually put a chair in place for the sitter and then set my camera up on a tripod or hold it so that I am at their eye level.
 This gives the best perspective.

 Most compact cameras automatically default to their wide-angle settings when you first switch them on.
 This is the worst possible setting for a portrait.
 For a start, you have to get way too close to the person you are photographing to fill the frame.
 Secondly, you then get terrible distortion—like looking into the back of a spoon.

 The solution is to go back until you are about six feet away from the person and then zoom in to fill the frame.
 This will give more flattering perspective and help to make the background more blurred.
 It will also help to get rid of distracting elements in the background.